Diet Soda and Fatty Liver Disease: Can You Drink It?

 Quick overview of diet sodas / drinks for fatty liver

-diet soda drink and nafld
+diet soda drink and MASLD

 Most diet sodas out there will use the artificial sweetener aspartame instead of plain ol’ sugar, usually in combination with other sweeteners.